Loss Control Insights

 - Protecting employees from an accidental release of energy

 - Preventing employees from operating equipment when it’s unsafe to do so

 - Warning employees that equipment is being serviced

-1. Identify Equipment and Gather Info—Spend some time determining which pieces of equipment need procedures.
-Consider which employees should be involved in developing the program and which workers will be charged with following the procedures for each piece of equipment.
-Then compile info about each individual machine, such as:
+1. Identify equipment and gather information: Spend some time determining which pieces of equipment need procedures.
+Consider which employees should be involved in developing the program and which will be responsible for following the procedures for each piece of equipment.
+Then compile information about each individual machine, including:

-- The energy sources and magnitude for each machine
+- The energy sources and magnitude that may be connected to each machine

-- How to stop the machine and release stored energy
+- How to shut down the machine and release or restrain stored energy

 - How to isolate the energy sources